juniorgasparotto/GraphExpression/README.md

 ## <a name="impl-factory-entity-complex-primitive" />Complex entities in text form-primitive types

-For primitive types have the following format:
+For primitive types, we have the following format:

 ```
 [TypeName].[MemberName]: [Value]